Manuel-3/Manuel-3.github.io/docs/lua-quickstart.md

 # Conditions

 In order to do something under some condition we use the `if` keyword.
-You can think of it as a question, "if that happens do this, otherwise do something else".
+You can think of it as "if X happens do this, otherwise do something else".

 ```lua
 if condition then